PiotrPiwowarski/Facebookly/README.md

 # Quickstart

-Docker - go to directory with Docker Compose file and then use the command below:
+Go to directory with Docker Compose file and then use the command below:
 ```
 docker compose up
 ```